ryan-utopia/markdown-paper/README.md

-# md-paper
+# markdown-paper

 > English | [中文](./README_zh.md)

-**md-paper** is a lightweight command-line tool to help you manage literature notes written in Markdown.
+**markdown-paper** is a lightweight command-line tool to help you manage literature notes written in Markdown.
 It is inspired by [Mu Li](https://www.bilibili.com/video/BV1nA41157y4) and is a modified version of [autoLiterature](https://github.com/WilmerWang/autoLiterature), focusing on a smoother Markdown workflow.

 Best practice: use it together with Typora and configure Typora to use **relative paths** for images and file links.